veracode/veracode-fix/README.md

 * Optional
   * cwe
-    * A single CWE or a comma separated list of CWEs to filter on nad generate fix suggestions for
+    * A single CWE or a comma separated list of CWEs to filter on and generate fix suggestions for
   * source_base_path_1
     * Rewrite path 1, in some cases the source file is on a different path than the one in the scan results
   * source_base_path_2